This page has paths:

 Gold Medal of Elizabeth I (1589):

 Label: This encaustic work of Elizabeth’s face is painted with gold.
-The work exceeds the noble material. / from the collection of Henry Hoare, Esquire
+The noble work transcends the medium. / from the collection of Henry Hoare, Esquire

 Obverse: No other circle in the whole world more rich